fastoch/JavaScript_DaveGray/README.md

   - Reducing confusion related to the **this** keyword
   - Providing a **more straightforward syntax for object creation**

-For more about Factory Funtions:
+For more about Factory Functions:
 - https://www.perplexity.ai/search/what-s-the-point-of-using-a-fa-sFi2XUf6RF6P6N2.lvmTMQ
 - https://dev.to/snevy1/classes-vs-factory-functions-in-javascript-4fjn